kschuler/guide/guidelines/making-stimuli.md

 ![](../static/images/marantz-display.jpg)

 Next, slide the `REC` button to the right and release to begin recording.
-The "Rec indicator will be lit and steady while recording.
+The recording indicator light will be lit and steady while recording.
 The display will show the recording time (`TRACK TIME`) of the current track (`TRACK`).

 ![](../static/images/marantz-record.jpg)